Skip to main content

 Integrations allow you to connect your POS system to other business software.

-It’s particularly important to choose a POS system that integrates with your accounting system, along with whatever inventory systems or payroll software you’re using too.
+It’s particularly important to choose and implement a POS system that integrates with your accounting system, along with whatever inventory systems or payroll software you’re using too.

 Also, be sure your POS software supports your payment processing systems.
-Most POS platforms offer their own payment processing, but you may not necessarily want or need to switch over.
+From what I've seen, the best POS for small business offer their own payment processing, but you may not necessarily want or need to switch over.

 People Also Ask